uli385899/My-Projects-Portfolio/Portfolio.md

 I am a service technician that is trying to transition into the cybersecurity field.
 I grew a profound interest in technology and digital security since I've been a victim of cyber attacks.

 # Objective
-My self learning path in computer science has led me to develop a passion to become a penetration tester, but I am aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst to gain experience.
+My self learning path in computer science has led me to develop a passion to become a penetration tester, but for now, I am aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 # Personal Links
 <a href="https://www.linkedin.com/in/ulises-aguilar-46794825a/">